-This year, in partnership with Virginia Tech’s Department of Fish and Wildlife Conservation, the American Fisheries Society’s Hutton Junior Fisheries Biology Program will be launching a residential internship opportunity based on Virginia Tech’s campus in Blacksburg, Virginia.
-The number of students who are selected and placed on Virginia Tech’s campus for the summer will be dependent on funding received for the 2020 Hutton Program, but we are aiming for 2-3 students as a pilot in the program’s first year.
+Continuing in 2022!
+In partnership with Virginia Tech’s Department of Fish and Wildlife Conservation, the American Fisheries Society’s Hutton Junior Fisheries Biology Program will be launching a residential internship opportunity based on Virginia Tech’s campus in Blacksburg, Virginia.
+The Hutton Program is aiming to select and place two (2) students on Virginia Tech’s campus in 2022.
 In this opportunity, students will be exposed to collegiate and graduate school level research and the opportunity to work alongside both Virginia Department of Game and Inland Fisheries and United States Forest Service employees over the duration of their internship at Virginia Tech.
 Students are still able to apply and be selected and placed in internship positions near their hometowns, if they do not wish to apply to the placement location on Virginia Tech’s campus.

 How will the Virginia Tech Hutton internship differ from the traditional Hutton Program structure?

 Traditionally, students are selected into the program and placed with a mentor within a suitable commuting distance from the selected student’s home.
 The Hutton Program internship period has also traditionally been an eight-week program.
 For the students who apply and are placed on Virginia Tech’s campus, the internship will be four weeks and students will reside in dorm-style housing for the duration of their time as a Hutton Scholar on Virginia Tech’s campus.
-This internship position will run July 13th to August 6th, 2020.
-All housing and meals will be covered by Virginia Tech, student stipends will be provided by AFS every other week totaling $1,700 (two checks of $850) over the course of the four week internship.
+This internship position will run the entire month of July (exact dates to come).
+All housing and meals will be covered by Virginia Tech, student stipends will be provided by AFS every other week totaling $1,500 (two checks of $750) over the course of the four week internship.
 Payment for transportation to and from Virginia Tech’s campus may have the option to be funded as well.

 Students who are selected to work at Virginia Tech for their Hutton internship will be participating in similar activities that all our Hutton Scholars are involved in each summer.
 Virginia Tech’s campus is home to many high school summer camps and internships, so students who will be participating in this residency opportunity will have access to hall monitors, dorm parents and camp counselors, if they are in need of anything when they are not working alongside their mentors.
 Students and parents will have access to mentor’s contact information in case of any issues or emergencies as well.